Adhokshaja73/pico_ble_hid/README.md

 with many LEDs, the sudden power draw when plugging in can cause issues, so it is recommended to turn off the LEDs before connecting to the Raspberry Pi Pico W.

+If you connected a push button to GP5, then pressing the button will switch between Bluetooth connection mode and USB passthrough mode.
+In USB passthrough mode, the inputs will be passed through from the host to the USB connection made through the test points or the Micro USB port.

 In principle, the Pico BLE HID will work with peripherals plugged into a USB hub, but compatibility will vary with the specific hardware used,